sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/1-foundation/ownership-and-borrowing.md

 ## Borrowing and Memory Safety

-The ownership model does guarantee the following error do **not** occur:
+- The ownership model does guarantee **no**: <br> null pointer dereferences, data races, dangling pointers, use after free.

 - 🦺 Rust is memory safe without any runtime garbage collector.

-  - Memory bugs such as: null pointer dereferences, data races, dangling pointers, use after free.

 - 🚀 Performance of a language that would normally let you manage memory manually.